tom-seddon/beeblink/docs/fs.md

 ## `Won't` (&93) (as seen on ADFS)

+The request operation won't be performed.

-The file has a load address of &FFFFFFFF, and no explicit load address was provided; for `*RUN` this may also mean the file's execution address is &FFFFFFFF.
+When running a file with `*RUN` or loading a file with `*LOAD` and not providing an explicit load address, this occurs when the file has a load address of &FFFFFFFF.
+For `*RUN` this will also occur when the execution address is &FFFFFFFF.
 (This usually means the file has a 0-byte .inf file, but these addresses can also be assigned manually.)

+`*SLOAD` produces this error if trying to load a ROM image over the BLFS itself, or if the address range would be outside the ROM area of &8000-&BFFF.